This Vegan Birria Taco recipe with juicy jackfruit is cooked in a spicy tomato sauce. A delicious healthy plant-based dinner ready in 30 minutes!

 You can also serve this recipe as a jackfruit Birria stew in shallow bowls with toppings of choice like warm tortillas chips and cilantro.

-Vegan Birria Tacos are delicious served with many classic Mexican toppings like:
+Vegan Birria Tacos are delicious when served with many classic Mexican toppings or sides like:

 - Corn kernel

 - Chopped red onion